root-signals/rs-sdk/typescript/examples/README.md

-# Root Signals SDK Examples
+# Scorable SDK Examples

-This directory contains practical examples for the Root Signals TypeScript SDK.
+This directory contains practical examples for the Scorable TypeScript SDK.

 ## Available Examples